explosion/thinc/README.rst

 using arbitrary higher-order functions you can write yourself.
 To make this clearer, we need a function for a weights layer.
-Usually this will be implemented as a class — but let's continue using closures, to keep things concise, and to keep the simplicity of the interface explicit:
+Usually this will be implemented as a class — but let's continue using closures, to keep things concise, and to keep the simplicity of the interface explicit.

+The main complication for the weights layer is that we now have a side-effect to manage: we would like to update the weights.
+There are a few ways to handle this.
+In Thinc we currently pass a callable into the backward pass.
+(I'm not convinced this is best.)

 .. code:: python